Talimogene laherparepvec (T-VEC) is a type of immunotherapy. It is also called Imlygic.

 You have T-VEC as an injection directly into the cancer.

 Before the injection, you might have a cream to numb the area (local anaesthetic).
 Sometimes you can have anaesthetic as an injection.

 If you need T-VEC into a lymph node, your doctor or surgeon might use an ultrasound scan to help guide the needle if they can’t see or feel the node.

 You might have one or several injections depending on the number of areas of melanoma you have.
 After the injection your doctor presses on the site for about 30 seconds.
-They clean the area and cover it with a dressing.
+They clean the area and cover it with an air and water tight dressing.

-The dressing stays on for a week.
+The dressing stays on for at least 8 days from the last treatment.
 Or longer if the injection site is weeping or oozing.

 After the first injection of T-VEC, you go back 3 weeks later for the second.
 You then have injections every 2 weeks.

 You have T-VEC for at least 6 months.
 Your doctor may stop T-VEC if it’s no longer helping you or the side effects are too bad.

 You might have blood tests before starting treatment and during your treatment.
 They check your general health and might check your levels of blood cells and other substances in the blood.

 What are the side effects of T-VEC?